xl4kj/doc-ci-cd-workflow-playground/versione-corrente/en/_sources/credential-data-model.rst.txt

      - REQUIRED.
 The idx (index) claim MUST specify an Integer that represents the index to check for status information in the Status List for the current Digital Credential.
 The value of idx MUST be a non-negative number, containing a value of zero or greater.
      - TOKEN-STATUS-LIST_
    * - **uri**
      - REQUIRED.
-The uri (URI) claim MUST specify a String value that identifies the Status List Token containing the status information for the Digital Credential.
-The value of uri MUST be a URI conforming to [:rfc:`3986`].
+The ``uri`` (URI) claim MUST specify a String value that identifies the Status List Token containing the status information for the Digital Credential.
+The value of ``uri`` MUST be a URI conforming to [:rfc:`3986`].
      - TOKEN-STATUS-LIST_

-If the ``status`` parameter is set to ``status_assertation``, it is a JSON Object containing the *credential_hash_alg* claim indicating the Algorithm used for hashing the Digital Credential to which the Status Assertion is bound.
+If the ``status`` parameter is set to ``status_assertion``, it is a JSON Object containing the *credential_hash_alg* claim indicating the Algorithm used for hashing the Digital Credential to which the Status Assertion is bound.
 It is RECOMMENDED to use *sha-256*.

 .. note::
-  Credential Type Metadata JSON Document MAY be retrieved directly from the URL contained in the claim **vct**, using the HTTP GET method or using the vctm header parameter if provided.
+  Credential Type Metadata JSON Document MAY be retrieved directly from the URL contained in the claim **vct**, using the HTTP GET method or using the ``vctm`` header parameter if provided.
 Unlike specified in Section 6.3.1 of `SD-JWT-VC`_ the **.well-known** endpoint is not included in the current implementation profile.
 Implementers may decide to use it for interoperability with other systems.

 Digital Credential Metadata Type